 The semester is dwindling down to the end and I cannot be more relieved.
 It honestly has been a drag and I am so ready to ditch my current classes.
 However, there are many hurdles to get past along the way; projects, presentations, and final exams.
 It seems like professors just love cramming everything towards the end and having their students reach maximum stress levels!
 That being said, I thought I would share how I reduce stress in these kind of situations.

 I know this is incredibly hard to do as time runs out.
-There is simply so much to be done and unfortunately, our sleep tends to suffer.
+There is simply so much to be done and our sleep tends to suffer.
 However, I try my best to squeeze in a decent night’s sleep and often treat myself to sleeping in one day during the weekend.
 Being well rested definitely makes a difference in how you feel throughout the day and brings your stress levels down.
 Even if you have a lot of work, if you are falling asleep through it, chances are there will be a lack of quality.
 Make it a point to catch some Zzz’s!

 Depending on my mood, I like to make a warm cup of something to sip on as I work.
 Tea is a given and you can get a special blend that is specifically made for relaxing (Chamomile, etc.).
 I am a coffee addict and you can most always find me drinking a cup.
 If you are having a late night snack craving, make yourself a cup of hot cocoa!
 You can even go crazy and add some marshmallows.
 It satisfies your sweet tooth and did you know that chocolate is a natural anxiety reducer?

 I am addicted to music.
 I start my routine with it and end my routine with it.
 Music accompanies me as I shower, walk to class, and go to sleep.
 If you are feeling super stressed, make a playlist with music that calms you.
 Throw some headphones on and zone out for a couple of minutes.
 It is like music meditation and works like a charm!
 Or if you can listen to it without getting distracted, put it on as background noise as you study.
 To study I cannot get enough of these playlists by Ta-ku.
 The “Drive slow, homie” and nujabes tribute is beyond amazing.
 As for relaxing, I have been loving the Otis Redding and J. Holiday stations on Pandora!
 I live for old and new school R&B!

 I live by my planner.
 As soon as I get assignments, I open it up and jot it down and make sure to mark the due date on my calendar.
-I admit, sometimes I can be so forgetful and certain things just leave my mind.
+Sometimes I can be so forgetful and certain things just leave my mind.
 By physically writing what I have to do down, it is embedded in my memory more and I can keep track of everything I have to do in relation to each other.
 By planning ahead, especially as all the work is due at once, it takes a lot of stress off your shoulders.
 You know when everything is coming and can plan accordingly.
 Plus, I am the type of person who likes to get things done A.S.A.P. and often times I have assignments done way before they are even due.
 This is definitely one of my strengths as a student and I am proud of it!!